MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/stored-query-results.md

 > [!NOTE]
 >
 > * When you have more than 500 columns, an error is raised and the results aren't stored.
-> * query results are stored in a storage account associated with the cluster; the data is not cached in local SSD storage.
+> * Query results are stored in a storage account associated with the cluster; the data is not cached in local SSD storage.

 ## Prerequisites